Unpaid wages are the most common complaint which the ITF receives from seafarers.

 Regrettably, manning agents are often involved in also trying to get crew to continue to work unpaid.
 They do nothing to help if there are problems, and will not normally help crew who have not been paid, even if the crew concerned have paid them for the privilege of working on board the ship in the first place (which is, by the way, illegal).

-Flag of convenience-registered ships are particularly risky because there is usually such a tenuous legal relationship between the employer and the crew.
+Flag of convenience-registered ships are particularly risky because there is usually such a weak legal relationship between the employer and the crew.

 The ITF suggests that you have a written contract of employment in your hands stating your agreed conditions of service on board before you even leave your home to join the ship.
 If the captain insists on having it for safe keeping, always keep a copy or, if possible, the original.